schmaustech/ceph-on-hosted-cluster-blog/README.md

 EOF
 ~~~

-Now we can go ahead and create the assets for this local-storage configuration using the local-storage.yaml we created above.
+Now we can go ahead and apply the local-storage configuration using the storage definition file we created above.

 ~~~bash
 $ oc create -f ~/local-storage.yaml